Ann Li

 We focused on ways to facilitate social interaction through collaborative, shared experiences, rather than manufacturing it through reward systems or other artificial mechanisms.

-Fate of the Arctic | Experiential Learning and Social Interaction
+Experiential Learning and Social Interaction | Fate of the Arctic

 Visitors are welcomed by a spatial environment immersing them in an Arctic scene.
 Participants collaborate to visualize the impact of collective behaviors on the world and reflect on the interconnectedness of man, ecology, and the environment.